vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Recurring eCommerce payments

-Recurring eCommerce is its own seperate product and can be found descriped in details in our [Recurring Repo.](https://github.com/vippsas/vipps-recurring-api)
+Recurring eCommerce is its own separate product and can be found described in details in our [Recurring Repo.](https://github.com/vippsas/vipps-recurring-api)

 ## Get payment details